 The Relationships Education (formerly SRE or RSE) resources within SCARF include specially produced films and guidance for dealing with the particularly sensitive nature of this subject.
 These cover creating a safe environment, handling sensitive questions and using a question box or ‘Ask it basket’.

 Before getting started

 - Link PSHE and emotional health and wellbeing education into the whole-school approach to supporting pupil welfare and safety.
-The use of SCARF to build a positive, respectful ethos in school can help with this.

 - Work with pupils to establish ground rules about how they will behave towards each other in discussion, rather than imposing rules on them.
 This helps rules to be more meaningful and relevant